Milenko Vesnić: Early life

-Vesnić studied law at la Grande École of Belgrade and at the University of Munich since 1883.
+Vesnić studied law at the Velika škola in Belgrade and at the Ludwig-Maximilians-Universität München from 1883.
 On 8 August 1888, Vesnić received a Ph.D. in law with a thesis under the title "The Blood Feud among South Slavs".
 His highly praised thesis was published in German the following year in Stuttgart.
 Over the next two years, from 1888 to 1889 in Paris and from 1889 to 1890 in London, he obtained further specialization in law.

 Career

 Croatian politician Ante Trumbić and Serbian leaders Nikola Pašić and Vesnic and Slovene diplomat Ivan Žolger at the Paris Peace Conference, 1919.

 Vesnić joined the diplomatic service of Serbia in 1891, as the secretary of the Serbian Legation at Constantinople.
-In 1893, he was appointed as a university professor teaching international law at Grande École in Belgrade, and the same year became MP in the National Assembly of Serbia as a member of the People's Radical Party.
+In 1893, he was appointed a university professor teaching international law at Velika škola in Belgrade, and the same year became MP in the National Assembly of Serbia as a member of the People's Radical Party.

 In the government of Sava Grujić from 1893 to 1894), he was the Minister of Education and Religious Affairs.
 In 1899, he was sentenced to two years in prison after he insulted King Milan I. In 1901, Vesnić returned to the diplomatic service as the Serbian Minister in Rome.

 In 1904, Vesnić was appointed Serbian Minister in Paris, a posting he held for almost 17 years in various terms.
 In the Radical cabinet of Nikola Pašić in 1906, Vesnić was Minister of Justice, and afterward returned to Paris, again as the Serbian Minister to France.
 After the Balkan Wars, Vesnić was a member of the Serbian delegation at the Conference of Ambassadors in London from 1912 to 1913.

 During the First World War, Vesnić successfully organized various conferences in favour of the war effort of Serbia.

 Vesnić was the diplomatic representative from Serbia at the Paris Peace Conference at Versailles in June 1919.
 Vesnić travelled to Washington prior to the Peace Conference to meet with Wilson and explain the Serbian position with respect to the break-up of the Austro-Hungarian Empire.
 He also represented Serbia at the League of Nations Conference in January 1919.

 In 1920 Vesnić became Prime Minister of the Kingdom of Serbs, Croats and Slovenes, and during his office, he signed the Rapallo Treaty with Italy.
 During his second government (1920–1921), Vesnić retained the portfolio of Foreign Minister as well.